rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 1. Launch WinSCP.

-2. To transfer files, drag-and-drop files from your local machine, which is shown in the left pane, to the server file system, which is shown in the right pane.
+2. To transfer files, drag and drop files from your local machine that is shown in the left pane, to the server file system that is shown in the right pane.

     If you don't have permission to write to the server file system, an **Error** dialog box appears.

     **Note**: The lock on the lower right side of the **Commander** window indicates that the connection is secure.
-If you double-click the  icon you see security features of your connection, such as the encryption algorithm used by sftp.
+If you double-click the icon, you see the security features of your connection, such as the encryption algorithm used by sftp.

     If you use WinSCP to connect an ftp server, the lock icon does not appear because ftp doesn't provide secure (encrypted) communication.